Online Recommendations for Agents with Discounted Adaptive Preferences: Preliminaries

-for each item $i$ in $K$ (and 0 otherwise), with $f_i$ being the preference scoring function for item $i$.
-The set of item distributions which are instantaneoulsy realizable {\it everywhere} (i.e.\ from any memory vector), denoted $\EIRD$, is given by
+for each item $i$ in $K$ (and 0 otherwise), where $f_i$ is the preference scoring function for any item $i$.
+Note that this expresses the possible item choice distributions of an agent with memory $v$ resulting from all possible menu selection strategies by the recommender, as any distribution over menus yields a convex combination of item distributions $p(K,v)$.
+The set of {\it everywhere instantaneously realizable distributions} is given by